 We had an opportunity to do something for the people of that nation for years to come that rarely comes around.

-That was that was an amazing opportunity.
+That was an amazing opportunity.

 And they did right by us.